 A few more observations.

-Sexually provocative women such as Marylyn Monroe and Jane Mansfield did not attract me.
+Sexually provocative women such as Marylyn Monroe and Jayne Mansfield did not attract me.
 Women of that type appeared somewhat vulgar.
 I felt a bit of pity for them.
 Their over-the-top sort of behavior seem to reflect some deep longing for real love, something they never seemed to find.

-As for the larger LGBT movement, I totally oppose it..
+As for the larger LGBT movement, I totally oppose it.